droctothorpe/ksfx/README.md

 ## TODO

 - Provide mechanism that lets users select their own sound effect files.
-- Find a better menu bar icon.
+- Convert into a proper Python package.